Danub3/Danload/README.md

 Why choose **Danload**?

 1. Free
-Good products might be costly, but no one refuses free stuffs with potentials.
+Good products may be costly, and no one refuses free stuffs with potentials.
 2. Simple
 I'm a developer and a user, from a user's perspective, simple visualization is comforting.
 3. Convenient